Reisebericht: Over Alperne på to hjul fra Sydtyskland via Tyrol/Østrig til Norditalien

 We have now left the Alps, but their southern slopes end just a few kilometres north of Verona.
 Verona is an ancient city, which is highly visible everywhere in it with a magnitude of historical buildings from the Roman period to the young Italian republic.
 The most famous building must be the Roman arena, where once gladiator fights were held, but nowadays they stage operas during summer.
 Here our trip ends, but the river Adige flows on as a slow and broad river until its mouth into the Adriatic Sea, just north of the Po's, Italy's biggest river.

 The campsite of Verona is situated right next to the big palace, overlooking the city with a panoramic view, so it's indeed a tremendous place to end our cycling holiday, before the way goes back the same route, we've cycled, by train.
-By this means of transportation it can be done in about five and a half hours, and the next day we intend to drive back to Denmark by car, which has been parked in Munich for the time being.
+By this means of transportation it can be done in about five and a half hours, and the next day we intend to go back to Denmark by train.

 An- und Abreise